Figure skating at the 2014 Winter Olympics – Ladies' singles: Result and subsequent debate

 With an overall score of 224.59 points, seventeen-year-old Adelina Sotnikova became one of the youngest figure-skating Olympic champions, edging out silver-medalist and defending-champion Yuna Kim and bronze-medalist Carolina Kostner.

 After the short program, Kim was in first place, .28 points ahead of Sotnikova.
 In the free-skate program, Sotnikova performed, in terms of base points, a more challenging routine than Kim, giving her more opportunities for points.
-In addition to more triple jumps and more difficult footwork (as determined by the caller), Sotnikova performed a double Axel-triple toe, a challenging combination that Kim did not attempt.
-However, Sotnikova's routine also featured a relatively significant error—she stepped out of a jumping combination—, while Kim's program was executed without any glaring missteps.
+In addition to more triple jumps and more difficult footwork (as determined by the caller), Sotnikova performed a double Axel-triple toe loop, challenging combination that Kim did not attempt.
+However, Sotnikova's routine also featured a relatively significant error—she stepped out of a jumping combination— while Kim's program was executed without any glaring missteps.
 The judges assessed Kim's free-skate program as having demonstrated greater artistry; her component score was .09 points higher than Sotnikova's.
 But Sotnikova's base technical score (a measurement of the difficulty of executed moves) was 3.94 points higher than Kim's, and her grade of execution score (based on the average technical evaluation of each element, examining whether the proper edge was used, the speed carried into and out of a jump, jump positioning, and more) was scored 1.91 points higher.

 The result sparked a debate over the judges' objectivity, spurred in part by the composition of the judging panel, which included judges from four former Soviet bloc nations, including Russia.
 The Russian judge, Alla Shekhovtsova, was one of several people Sotnikova embraced prior to the flower ceremony.
 Over 1.7 million people signed a Change.org petition calling for an investigation into the outcome.
 That petition attracted a million signatures faster than any previous Change.org petition; at one point, it was attracting 100,000 new signatures every 15 minutes, with 90% of signatures coming from inside Korea.